Lights

 4 channel lights are RGBW, i.e. RGB light and an additional White light.
 White can be either Warm White or Cold White depending on the manufacturer.

-Alexa: you can use Philips Hue emulation, the light will appear as Color light and White light with CT control.
+Alexa: You can use Philips Hue emulation, the light will appear as Color light and White light with CT control.
 The CT control is only present to force pure white instead of RGB white.
-Changin CT will have no effect.
+Changing CT will have no effect.

 There is no White only slider in the UI for 4 channel lights